 I obviously hadn’t planned to try on dresses that day so my hair was

 kind of a hot mess and I had on a purple polka dot bra.
 We also hadn’t made any appointments but thankfully Monday isn’t a very popular day to shop for dresses so the bridal shops were dead.
+I did find a great shop, Houston wedding dresses, which was great.
 We stopped into Michael’s Formalwear to browse the bridesmaids dresses and options for groomsmen.
 The sales assistants were so nice and encouraged me to head into the fitting room if I found anything I liked.
 I instantly fell in love with a dress and pulled it from the rack.
 I tried on a few other options but I was sold on the first look.
 (This whole wedding dress shopping thing can’t be that easy, right?)
 We took a few notes, made an appointment to bring the bridesmaids back the following week, and thanked the women for their time.

 Our next stop on this spontaneous dress search was David’s Bridal.
 After browsing the racks for at least 15 minutes and never having a sales associate greet us, much less offer to help, we left.
 Just as well.
 I didn’t see anything I liked anyway.